shadow/shadow/docs/Preparing-your-machine.md

 make install
 ```

-**NOTE**: if you have a system version of Clang/LLVM installed, make sure to note its location as it may cause conflicts as you build Shadow later.
+**NOTE**: if you also have a system version of Clang/LLVM installed, make sure to note its location as it may cause conflicts as you build Shadow later.

 ## obtaining Shadow